stoeps13/connections-doc/source/admin/customize/t_admin_profiles_extend_biz_card.md

 5. After making changes, you must check the configuration files back in, and you must do so during the same wsadmin session in which you checked them out for the changes to take effect.
 See [Applying common configuration property changes](../admin/t_admin_common_save_changes.md) for information about how to save and apply your changes.

+    !!! note
-    **Note:** If you added third-party links to the Profiles business card and those links are no longer needed, you can remove them by modifying the LotusConnections-config.xml configuration file to undo or comment out what was done to add them.
+    If you added third-party links to the Profiles business card and those links are no longer needed, you can remove them by modifying the LotusConnections-config.xml configuration file to undo or comment out what was done to add them.
 You cannot remove third-party links using JavaScript.

 **Parent topic:**[Customizing the Profiles business card](../customize/c_admin_profiles_customize_biz_card_links.md)